uskelkeron/Functions/README.md

 *Your program must include a function/functions that will calculate the cost of the Parcel and return the cost to the calling function.*

+## isEven.js ##

+*Write a program that requests from the user an integer value.
+The program is required to determine if the value entered by the user is an even or odd number.
+Write a function isEven which accepts the integer values and returns true if the integer value is even and false if the value is odd.*